Web content development is the process of generating material that supports and promotes your online presence.

 It happens in a flash.
 After months of web content development, website design, and content writing, your site launches (or relaunches).
 Some launches are quiet.
 Others are loud.
 Once the site goes live, you can start driving traffic to it.
 This is also part of the launch: spreading the word about your site (also known as online marketing).

 After the launch, it might feel like all the hard work is over.
 That would be wrong.
 Every website needs to be maintained.
 Some sites are maintained constantly and updated several times a day.
 Others are updated weekly or monthly.
 A small few are only updated every year or so.
-Making updates to your site and proactively managing it (by monitoring your traffic, for example) are critical to the success of your online presence.
+Making updates to your site and proactively managing it (by keeping software updated and monitoring your traffic, for example) are critical to the success of your online presence.

 Common Mistakes: The Don’ts